pyros-dev/catkin_pip/test/README.md

-Valdating catkin_pure_python
+Valdating catkin_pip
 ============================

-This directory aims at gathering tests to validate the behavior of catkin_pure_python by :
+This directory aims at gathering tests to validate the behavior of catkin_pip by :
 * working with __unmodified__ state of the art python packages
 * "building" them (in catkin terminology)
 * make sure we can use them (somehow - run tests)